Editorial Policy

 Disclosures and affiliation

-Steam Hardware Review is an independent publication and is not affiliated with Valve Corporation.
+Steam Hardware Hub is an independent publication and is not affiliated with Valve Corporation.
 "Steam" and related marks are trademarks of Valve.
 We use them for editorial purposes to describe Valve's products.

 Our coverage reflects our editorial judgment, not the interests of any hardware manufacturer or platform holder.